snynkm/snynkm/README.md

 <h2><b></b>Overview:</b></h2>
 <p>
- I'm product-driven, leveraging IT and business to develop creative solutions that optimize workflows and enhance user experience.
+ I'm a product-driven guy, leveraging IT and business to develop creative solutions that optimize workflows and enhance user experience.
 My approach is centered around building a solution that keeps it simple while truly hammering home the impact it has on work efficiency.
 </p>
 <p>
 Looking for a hybrid gig around Sunnvaly, CA, one that could propell coding career and challenge my abilities!